 Dismissing an employee should be the last resort.
-Employers should establish facts without unreasonable delay before making a staff dismissal.
+Employers should establish facts without 'unreasonable' delay before making a staff dismissal.

-As a rule, formal disciplinary action becomes necessary when informal methods have failed to resolve a problem.
+As a rule, formal disciplinary action becomes necessary when all informal methods have failed to resolve a problem.

 In the same way, employers should consider a dismissal as being the final course of action.